nucleuslabs/form-capacitor/README.md

 Errors can be managed at the consumer/input level via props.fc.hasErrors/props.fc.errors or at the form provider level via the props.errorMap observable map tree.
-The`errorMapToFlatArray` function included in form-capacitor will turn errorMap Tree into a flat array of error objects.
+The`getFlattenedErrors` function included in form-capacitor will turn errorMap Tree into a flat array of error objects.

 ## Why did we develop another form state / validation management library?